 The grant awarded may be lower than the amount requested.
-The minimum budget for each topic as listed above is strongly recommended.

 The grant will be a budget-based mixed actual cost grant (actual costs, with unit cost and flat-rate elements).
 This means that it will reimburse ONLY certain types of costs (eligible costs) and costs that were actually incurred for your project (NOT the budgeted costs).
 For unit costs and flat-rates, you can charge the amounts calculated as explained in the Grant Agreement (see art 6 and Annex 2 and 2a).